Skip to main content

 Let me tell you a secret.
 When I was a kid, Sunvalley Mall wasn't just a mall—it was a planet.
-A self-contained, air-conditioned universe that stretched endlessly in all directions, wrapped in terrazzo and mystery, and echoing with the whispers of escalators and the chime of the JC Penney intercom.
+A self-contained, air-conditioned universe that stretched endlessly in all directions, wrapped in terrazzo and mystery, and echoing with the whispers of escalators and the chime of the JCPenney intercom.

-Those dreamy snapshots from the late ’60s and ’70s, shot in perfect Kodachrome, now live in my collection like old valentines.
-One shows the mall from above—looking southeast, Mount Diablo in the background, I-680 a quiet freeway.
+One postcard shows the mall from above—looking southeast, Mount Diablo in the background, I-680 a quiet freeway.
 No Willows Shopping Center.
 No Ellinwood office park.
 Just grasses, wild mustard, and that gleaming retail monolith rising like a spaceship from a cow field.

 The back of the card reads:

-"Sunvalley Shopping Center.
-An aerial of the newest and most modern shopping centers in the U.S.A.
-It is completely enclosed and air conditioned."
 The card was postmarked February 24, 1975.
 Back when it cost 8 cents to mail a postcard!
 Near Penney's, a wooden fence surrounds a cement courtyard that allowed you to see the roof of the ice rink underground.
 This "hole" became a restaurant pad by 1968.
 I think Macy's still has the blue awnings.
 Timeless, they might say.

-In one postcard, a woman pushes a Baza’r cart through the center, even though Baza’r wasn’t in the mall (it was a discount store up the road).
+In a postcard, a woman pushes a Baza’r cart through the center, even though Baza’r wasn’t in the mall (it was a discount store up the road).
 Go figure.
 But the real stars of the shot were the giant light fixtures—bulbous bursts of chrome and filaments, like space-age dandelions mid-explosion.
 And in the center?
 Those giant metal sculptures that rose from the fountain below, more palm tree than public art, unless you squinted just right.

 The postcard promises: "Over 120 stores on two levels of the mammoth mall at Sun Valley, the world's largest enclosed, air-conditioned shopping center."